 Photorealistic Negative Space Tattoo

-For those who prefer photorealistic designs, utilizing negative space means your artist can spend a lot of time focusing on the details.
+For those who prefer photorealistic designs, taking advantage of negative space means your artist can spend a lot of time focusing on the details.
 The astronaut’s shape here was originally carved out by the black background before the artist went back in with shading.

 Graphic Art Negative Space Tattoo